microsoft/pxt-arcade/docs/test/skillmap/turkey/turkey1.md

 ## Finale

-When you're finished playing your game, click **Done** to return to the main skillmap and continue to find out how to rescue more turkeys from their cages!
+When you're finished playing your game, click **Done** to return to the main skillmap and continue to find out how to rescue your turkey friends from their cages!